 Administrative expenses for loans are not funded in the loan program account.
-The OMB made the decision to fund administration of loans in the FMF Grant account (111082) since the dollar amount was so low.
+The Office of Management and Budget made the decision to fund administration of loans in the Foreign Military Financing Grant account (111082) since the dollar amount was so low.